PixelsCamp/pixelscamp-quiz-stage/README.md

 # The Amazing Quizshow!

-This is the game engine for the Pixels Camp quiz show, to be used for the the live event on-stage.
+This is the game engine for [The Amazing Quizshow!](https://quiz.pixels.camp/), as used live at [Pixels Camp](https://pixels.camp/) since 2016.

+## Caveat Emptor

+This application was written to be used by a **single person**, **once a year**.
+Expect quirky UX and some roughness around the edges.
+Having said this, it tries to prevent the quizmaster from making mistakes and should be solid under use.
+It also provides enough tools (see the embedded REPL) to get out of sticky situations on-stage.

+## Running

 It's a Clojure application so you'll need:

 * [Java SE](http://www.oracle.com/technetwork/java/javase/downloads/)
 * [Leiningen](https://leiningen.org/)